It’s Almost Thanksgiving!

-This year, we are hosting Thanksgiving at our house for the first time and are serving a meal that my young chef and I will do most of the preparation for.
-Of course, the grandmas are bringing their traditional side dishes that everyone will be expecting, but my son and I are cooking the turkey, which is another first for us.
-We are excited to plan a meal and open our home to extended family and friends, and since my son is all about cooking, he is already planning what he’d like to serve.
+This year, we are hosting Thanksgiving at our house for the first time and serving a meal that my young chef and I will do most of the preparation for.
+Of course, the grandmas are bringing their traditional side dishes that everyone will be expecting, but my son and I are cooking the turkey–another first for us.
+We’re excited to plan a meal and open our home to extended family and friends.
+And, since my son is all about cooking, he is already planning what he’d like to serve.

 We pulled some of our favorite turkey themed books off our shelf and will be reading through all of them as we count down the days to Turkey Day!

 Click here or on the image above for a free printable activity.
 This printable activity includes turkey books for kids library checklist and thankfulness activity.
 Perfect for Thanksgiving and for a family kids’ table activity.
 (Preschool, Elementary, Middle School)

 - Nate the Great Talks Turkey